stephenquan/Charity/README.md

 We are going to build a website that allows visitors to pledge donations to a charity.
 The website keeps a running total of the total donations and allows visitors to submit more donation.
+Okay great.....

 This is an incredible small sample with the two main files: